lilkahuna/LC-Mod-Manager/README.md

-# Lethal Company Mod Manager
+# LC Mod Manager

 ## Description

-A custom mod manager for the multiplayer horror game Lethal Company.
-This makes installing, deleting and viewing mods much easier for the average user.
+A custom mod manager for minecraft.
+Allows for a person to upload mods to a database which updates all clients modpacks.
 This app is built using Electron.js, React.js, Tailwind CSS, and Vite.

+Everything is a work in progress and many minor details of the storage of mods is still in developement.